jverzani/JGUI.jl/README.md

 #### Storeview example

+A common widget is a tabular display of data, where each row represents a case, and column some measurement associate to that case.
+Basically a spreadsheet with some consistency in the usage.
+The `storeview` widget can display such data.

-A store is a vector of a composite type displayed in a grid with each row representing an item.
+A `Store` is a vector of records, or cases.
+Each record is an instance of a composite type.
+The records are displayed in a grid , one row per record.
+The `storeview` widget is used to display values in an underlying `Store` object.

 Here is an example.
-First we define a type for our items and some instances:
+First we define a type for our items and some
+instances:

 ```
 type Test